Radio 4EB Training in 2017

 Week 8 If ready students may sit for their practical and written test and obtain a panel licence to begin conducting programs on Radio 4EB.

-All students taking part in the radio training courses are encouraged to book the training studio to practice their panelling skills weekly from week 1 onwards.
-You will need at least 6 hours of studio practice to feel confident and competent in panel skills.
+All students taking part in the panel training courses are encouraged to book the training studio to practice their panelling skills weekly from week 1 onwards.
+You will need at least 5 hours of studio practice to feel confident and be competent in your panelling skills.